 - All print material is selected by the Library Director.

 - Online Databases are provided by the POWER library, Pennsylvania’s Electronic Library.
-A select few are purchased by Genesee directly.

 The Genesee Area Library Director will develop a collection of materials using their knowledge and expertise along with the following general criteria: